 With a flexible benefits scheme, employers can, for example, allow their employees to choose which pension or insurances they want.
 While you’re here, don’t miss our post on how health insurance can support UK Employees

-Once employers decide to offer their employees the flexibility to choose their own benefits, employees can simply make their selections and enrol in their preferred benefits through their benefits platform or employee app on their phones whenever it is most convenient.
+Once employers decide to simplify benefits management and offer their employees the flexibility to choose their own benefits, employees can simply make their selections and enrol in their preferred benefits through their benefits platform or employee app on their phones whenever it is most convenient.

 Looking for more tips on how to increase the financial wellbeing of your employees?
 Download our e-book, Financial Wellness: The Topic You Can’t Afford to Ignore.